Alcohol vs Drug Addiction: Key Differences in Treatment

 Withdrawal is different for each drug:

 Doctors use special scales to check how bad withdrawal is.
-For opioid addiction, the Short Opioid Withdrawal Scale (SOWS) helps decide how strong treatment should be.
+For opioid substance use disorder, the Short Opioid Withdrawal Scale (SOWS) helps decide how strong treatment should be.
 Scores show how bad it is, from mild (0-10) to very bad (20-30).

 Doctors use several ways to manage withdrawal: